charlielobster/CUDA_NekRS/README.md

     cmake -DCMAKE_CXX_COMPILER=/pathto/g++ -DCMAKE_C_COMPILER=/pathto/gcc /pathto/source

-So these must be set the path to mpi++ etc.
+So these must be set with the path to mpi++ etc.